FCS 113. Interior Design Communication I (3)

 Prerequisites: FCS 113, FCS 114/L. Study of architecture and interiors from antiquity to the Victorian period.

-Prerequisites: FCS 113, FCS 114/L; Corequisites: FCS 160 and FCS 214L.
-Study of materials, standards and specifications used in the design and construction of interior environments.
-2 hours lecture, 3 hours lab per week.
+Prerequisites: FCS 113, FCS 114/L, FCS 160; Corequisite: FCS 214L.
+Study of material applications, practices, standards and specifications used in the design and construction of interior environments including sustainability and testing.
+1 hour lecture, 4 hours lab per week.

 FCS 232.
 Individual and Family Development (3)